ycechungAI/podman-desktop/website/tutorial/testcontainers-with-podman.md

 testcontainers [DEBUG] Found custom configuration: dockerHost: "unix:///run/user/1000//podman/podman.sock
 ```

-Those lines means that the config file was found by Testcontainers and that containers are using Podman engine instead of Docker.
+Those lines indicate that Testcontainers found the configuration file, and the containers are using the Podman engine instead of Docker.

+## Conclusion

+This tutorial provides a basic step-by-step walkthrough using the Testcontainers technology to run a [Redis](https://redis.io/) server with Podman.
+More examples can be found in the guides of [Testcontainers](https://testcontainers.com/guides/).
+If you encounter any problems, feel free to open an issue on Podman Desktop's [GitHub](https://github.com/podman-desktop/podman-desktop/issues).